zekrom-vale/ZekDex/README.md

 - `isMythical` (`logical`): Whether the Pokemon is Mythical.
 - `isUltraBeast` (`logical`): Whether the Pokemon is an Ultra Beast.
 - `family` (`character`): Legendary / Mythical family group of the Pokemon.
 NA if the Pokemon does not belong to a family group.
 - `size` (`character`): Legendary / Mythical family size.
-NA if the Pokemon does not belong to a family group.
+NA if the Pokemon does not belong to a Legendary / Mythical family group.

 ### groups
 Legendary and Mythical Pokémon Groupings